- Latin America

-2. FOOD – Do not forget to eat!
+Do not forget to eat!
 The diversity of people and regions in China make food one of the most exciting facet of living there.
 Once you get past the initial intimidation of not knowing what is on the menu and the mysterious street meat, you’ll discover a country serious about eating and its cuisine.
 Whether you are sampling spicy Sichuan hotpot, late night shao kao, dim sum, or just bowl after bowl of delicious noodles, Chinese food will surprise, delight, and (if we’re being honest) occasionally disgust you.
-Check out the ITA Alumni World Eats Photo Contest to get a glimpse of cuisine from around Asia & the World.

 The concept of face is key when dealing with supervisors, colleagues, and even friends in China.
 Remember to be careful of being to direct, or critical of your supervisor or coworkers, especially in front of others.
 This can make them lose face in front of other people, and damage your ability to form a relationship with them.

 A native Midwesterner, Havvah bought a one-way ticket to China in 2007 and ended up teaching English in Kunming for 3 years.
-In addition to helping hundreds of ITA students gain employment abroad each year as a senior representative of the Student Affairs Department, Havvah is an active member of ITA's Alumni & Charity departments.
+In addition to helping hundreds of ITA students gain employment abroad each year as a senior representative of the Student Affairs Department, Havvah is an active member of ITA's Charity department.